saulpw/visidata/README.md

 ## License

+The innermost core file, `vd.py`, is licensed under the MIT license.

-VisiData is licensed under GPLv3.
+Other VisiData components, including the main `vd` application, addons, and other code in this repository, are licensed under GPLv3.